 How to Get to Needles Canyonlands

-Located just 15 miles south of the Island in the Sky District of Canyonlands, the Needles Canyonlands area occupies the entire Southeast corner of Canyonlands National Park.
+Located just 15 miles south of Canyonlands National Park Island in the Sky, the Needles Canyonlands area occupies the entire Southeast corner of Canyonlands National Park.
 And while the Needles is adjacent to the Island in the Sky region, the geography of the natural landscape means that it is actually a 137 miles drive to visit Needles Canyonlands.

 This section of Canyonlands National Park is 40 miles south of Moab and 15 miles north of Monticello, then another 35 miles to the west, in the state of Utah in the USA.

 When visiting Needles from either city, drive along US 191 until you reach UT 211.
 This is the only road into and out of this section of the park.

 TRAVEL TIP: When navigating to this part of the park, always use a Canyonlands National Park map since GPS units routinely lead visitors in the wrong direction.

 There are all types of lodging in and near Moab, as well as a variety of restaurants and places to shop. → Where to stay in Moab!

 The town of Monticello is a bit closer to Needles, but the lodging, food and shopping options aren’t as good.
 It’s a much smaller town than Moab.